JonnyMurillo288/go-runner/README.md

 [Here](https://github.com/JonnyMurillo288/GoUtils) is where I keep the main data structures created and used throughout the course

 None of the algorithms are special, and I don't recommend using as there are much better alternatives, this is just a reference for myself to see how to build new graphs and basic algorithmic work

+If you would like to view my work with graphs check out my basic [SixDegreesSpotify](https://github.com/JonnyMurillo288/SixDegreesSpotify) project that will connect two artists through fetured artists